-Class III Directors (2019-2022) - Terms Expiring 2022
+Directors Continuing in Office Class III Directors (2019-2022) - Terms Expiring 2022

-Alan B. Howe, 59 has served as co-founder and Managing Partner of Broadband Initiatives, LLC, a telecommunications consulting firm, since 2001.
+Alan B. Howe, 60 has served as co-founder and Managing Partner of Broadband Initiatives, LLC, a telecommunications consulting firm, since 2001.
 Mr. Howe also served as Vice President of Strategic and Wireless Business Development for Covad Communications, Inc., a national broadband telecommunications company, from 2005 to 2008, and as Chief Financial Officer and Vice President of Corporate Development for Teletrac, Inc., a mobile data and location solutions provider, from 1995 to 2011.
 Previously, he held various executive management positions for Sprint and Manufacturers Hanover Trust Company.
 Mr. Howe has over 30 years of extensive hands-on expertise combined with corporate finance, business development and corporate governance experience.
 Mr. Howe has a broad business background and has been exposed to a wide variety of complex business situations within large corporations, financial institutions, start-ups, small-caps and turnarounds.
-Mr. Howe is currently a member of the board of directors and serves on the audit committees of Data I/O Corporation (where he serves as chairman), Resonant, Inc., Babock and Wilcox and Sonim Technologies Inc. Previously, Mr. Howe served on the boards of Determine, Inc., Urban Communications, Inc., MagicJack Vocaltec, Widepoint and CafePress.
+Mr. Howe is currently a member of the board of directors and serves on the audit committees of Resonant, Inc., Babock & Wilcox and Sonim Technologies Inc. Previously, Mr. Howe served on the boards of Determine, Inc., Urban Communications, Inc., MagicJack Vocaltec, Widepoint and CafePress.
 Mr. Howe holds a B.S. in business administration and marketing from the University of Illinois and an M.B.A. in finance from the Indiana University, Kelley Graduate School of Business.
 We believe that Mr. Howe's expertise in financial capital markets and M&A, as well as his experience from serving on other public company boards, qualify him for service as a director of our company.

-Anthony L. Otten, 64, has served as a director since August 2015.
+Anthony L. Otten, 65, has served as a director since August 2015.
 In June 2017, Mr. Otten was appointed as our lead independent director.
 Mr. Otten serves as managing member of Stillwater, LLC.
 Previously, Mr. Otten served as chief executive officer of Versar, Inc. from February 2010 until its sale in November 2017 and also served as a member of the board of directors of Versar, Inc. from 2008 until its sale in November 2017.
-Mr. Otten also currently serves on the Advisory Board of Constant Associates, Inc., a federal contractor, and the Board of Directors of Washington Performing Arts, a not-for-profit organization, where he is also Finance Chair and a member of the Executive Committee.
+Mr. Otten also currently serves on the Advisory Board of Constant Associates, Inc., a federal contractor, the Board of Directors and audit and nominating and governance committees of Glen Farne Acquisition Corp., and the Board of Directors of Washington Performing Arts, a not-for-profit organization, where he is also Finance Chair and a member of the Executive Committee.
 Mr. Otten previously served as managing member of Stillwater, LLC from July 2009 to February 2010; operating partner of New Stream Asset Funding, LLC from 2007 to June 2009; managing member of Stillwater, LLC from 2004 to 2007 and principal of Grisanti, Galef and Goldress, Inc. from 2001 to 2004.
 Previously, Mr. Otten held senior management positions with Cabot Corporation and Marriott Corporation.
 We believe that Mr. Otten's experience as a chief executive officer of a public company, capital markets expertise and merger and acquisition experience qualify him for service as a director of our company.
 We further believe that Mr. Otten's leadership experience and contributions to our board qualify him to serve as our lead director.

 We strongly encourage our directors to attend our annual meeting, and it is expected that they will do so.
-Six of our seven then-serving directors attended our 2019 annual meeting in person and one attended online.
+All of our six then-serving directors attended our 2020 annual meeting virtually.